 Paralegal Associations in Ohio

-- Cleveland Association of Paralegals, Inc. – Established in 1975, the Cleveland Association of Paralegals has over 160 members and a strong extended network through the Cleveland Metropolitan Bar Association (CMBA) and the National Federation of Paralegal Associations, Inc. (NFPA).
-Members receive access to a members-only jobs board and a full calendar of networking and professional development events.
-In addition, members receive automatic membership in the CMBA and NFPA.
+- Cleveland Association of Paralegals (CAP): Provides members with a strong and extended network through the Cleveland Metropolitan Bar Association (CMBA), giving members access to a members-only job board and a full calendar of networking and professional development events.

-- Dayton Bar Association – Since 1925, the Dayton Bar Association has promoted the various roles of lawyers and legal professionals in the Dayton community.
-The Association welcomes paralegals and paralegal students as members and also has a Paralegal Subcommittee.
-Members can participate in various interest groups and a referral service.
-Membership categories include attorney, legal administrator, law student, and paralegal student.
+- Dayton Bar Association (DBA): Promotes the various roles of lawyers and legal professionals in the Dayton Community through various interest groups and a referral service.

 - Ohio State Bar Association (OSBA): Provides members access to networking events and continuing education opportunities, and strives to grow the paralegal profession through the largest legal network in Ohio.

 - Paralegal Association of Central Ohio (PACO): Serving all of Central Ohio, PACO actively promotes the interests of paralegals and the legal professionals through career development seminars, legal clinics, and retreats.

 - Paralegal Association of Northwest Ohio (PANO): Offers scholarships, continuing legal education, a members-only job bank, and monthly luncheons for paralegals in the Toledo area.